-- 1. The quality of Marlborough groundwaters remains high and there have been no major changes from the initial state and trends report presented to MDC in 2010 - 2.
-MDC have established a stable network of survey wells that is representative of regional differences in natural water quality and land use impacts across Marlborough - 3.
-A formal process exists for identifying and reporting changes in groundwater quality and providing feedback to influence policy or land use practices - 4.
-Water quality information from key indicator wells will be added to the MDC website over the next year to provide the community with access to the raw data used for identifying the status of the resource and trends over time - 5.
+- 1. The quality of Marlborough groundwaters remains high and there have been no major changes from the initial findings of the state and trends report presented to Marlborough District Council in 2010. - 2.
+There are minor trends in some parameters that Marlborough District Council is investigating in relation to landuse and climate factors. - 3.
+Peak concentrations of nutrients and chloride in shallow groundwaters commonly occur in winter or spring showing they are related to the leaching of soil materials. - 4.
+With the introduction of the Rai Valley site in 2012, Marlborough District Council has a stable network of wells representing the full spectrum of groundwater chemistry types and land use impacts in Marlborough. - 5.
+As part of this systematic approach a formal process exists for identifying and reporting changes in groundwater quality and providing feedback to influence policy or land use practices. - 6.
+Water quality information from key indicator wells will be added to the Marlborough District Council website by the end of 2012 to provide the community with access to the raw data used for reporting. - 7.
 Ongoing monitoring of groundwater quality is essential because of the value of the resource to residents for drinking, the economy and ecologically.
-The potential exists for groundwater quality to be quickly degraded because of the insecure type aquifers in many parts of the district - 6.
-Longer records of the time scale of decades will isolate the influence of climate variability and the residual effects of past versus current land use on groundwater quality - 7.
-Information collected today will answer the management questions of tomorrow
+The potential exists for groundwater quality to be quickly degraded because of the insecure type aquifers in many parts of the district. - 8.
+Longer records of the time scale of decades will isolate the influence of climate variability and the residual effects of past versus current land uses on groundwater quality. - 9.
+Information collected today will answer the management questions of tomorrow.